Minneapolis TIF Application Process

 If PAA is approved and the project analysis fee is paid by the developer, staff will undertake a number of activities including conducting a full financial analysis of the project, preparing or modifying redevelopment and TIF plans, negotiating business terms, and preparing various legal documents.
 A full financial analysis may be completed in as little as three or four weeks, but often takes considerably longer.

 Once the financial analysis is complete, staff will begin the process of preparing a TIF Plan and establishing a new TIF district.
-This process takes approximately 90 days to complete and includes all of the actions required by the TIF Act and various City policies.
-Actions include, but are not limited to, notifying Hennepin County and the Minneapolis School District, notifying affected neighborhood groups, obtaining the City Planning Commissions opinion regarding the TIF Plans conformance with the Citys comprehensive plan, conducting a public hearing, and review by both the Community Development Committee and Ways & Means/Budget Committee of the City Council.
+This process takes approximately 80 days to complete and includes all of the actions required by the TIF Act and various City policies.
+Actions include, but are not limited to, notifying Hennepin County and the Minneapolis School District, notifying affected neighborhood groups, obtaining the City Planning Commission's opinion regarding the TIF Plan's conformance with the City's comprehensive plan, conducting a public hearing, and review by either the HPD or EDRS Committee and the Ways & Means Committee of the City Council.